hyperledger-archives/fabric-chaincode-evm/examples/EVM_Smart_Contracts.md

 in the Fabric transaction flow.
 Be sure to install the chaincode on enough peers in different orgs and set an endorsement policy that ensures a degree of decentralization.
-In order to interact with the smart contracts that have been deployed there is a `fabproxy` which implements a limited set of APIs from the Ethereum JSON RPC API and therefore can be used as a web3 provider.
+In order to interact with the smart contracts that have been deployed there is a `fab3` which implements a limited set of APIs from the Ethereum JSON RPC API and therefore can be used as a web3 provider.

 ## Installing the EVM Chaincode